-A new accessory for Malvern Instruments' Zetasizer Nano particle characterization system allows users to measure the zeta potential of surfaces in an aqueous medium on a standard instrument.
-Malvern's new surface zeta potential measurement cell eliminates the need to use the specialist technique of streaming potential, which requires instrumentation dedicated only to that measurement.
+A new accessory for Malvern Panalytical' Zetasizer Nano particle characterization system allows users to measure the zeta potential of surfaces in an aqueous medium on a standard instrument.
+Malvern Panalytical's new surface zeta potential measurement cell eliminates the need to use the specialist technique of streaming potential, which requires instrumentation dedicated only to that measurement.

 Particle zeta potential is widely measured as an indicator of the stability of colloidal systems.
 Studying surface zeta potential assesses the likelihood of material interaction with that surface.